skyvalenti/av-room-planner/README.md

 Calculation of optimal speaker placement based on room acoustics Integration with other systems to pull in real equipment specifications

-This tool could be invaluable for a Technical Program Manager in several ways:
+This tool could be invaluable for PMs in several ways:

 Planning: Visualize different equipment setups before physical installation.
 Collaboration: Use the 3D model to communicate ideas clearly with team members and stakeholders.